U.S.-Singapore Free Trade Agreement Professional (H1B1) Visa

 - Unlike a traditional H-1B visa, the employer does not have to submit Form I-129, Petition for Nonimmigrant Worker, to the Bureau of Citizenship and Immigration Services (Department of Homeland Security) and you do not need to obtain a Notice of Action, Form I-797.

-In addition to the items listed below, all H visa applicants must submit the Standard Non-Immigrant Visa Application Documents.
+In addition to the items listed below, all H visa applicants must submit:

 - Job letter from your U.S. employer specifying the details of the temporary position (including job responsibilities, salary and benefits, duration, description of the employing company, qualifications of the applicant, etc.) and confirming the employment offer.